skifli/gocc/README.md

 ### Using pre-built binaries

 Download the binary for your OS from the [latest release](https://github.com/skifli/gocc/releases/latest).
 There are quick links at the top of every release for popular OSes and architectures.
-If you are on Linux, you may have to execute the following command in a shell to be able to run the binary.
+If you are on Linux or macOS, you may have to execute the following command in a shell to be able to run the binary.

 ```bash
 chomd +x path_to_binary